AmeliaMN/Greenwood_Book/_book/01-preface.md

 methods applied to another data set, and for something to discuss in study groups, with your instructor, and at the Math Learning Center.

 1.1.
-Open RStudio and go to File -> New File -> R Markdown... to create a .Rmd.
+Open RStudio and go to File -> New File -> Quarto... to create a .qmd.
-Click on the "Knit" button and see what happens.
-Try to complete the following questions in that document, clicking on the Knit button after you add a code chunk with code to complete each question.
+Click on the "Render" button and see what happens.
+Try to complete the following questions in that document, clicking on the Render button after you add a code chunk with code to complete each question.
 Part of the assignment on this question is to not get frustrated the first time you are trying this and seek out help to answer questions you have when practicing.